forj-oss/jplugins/README.md

 Identified in 4 steps to answer needs described above.

-We are in step 2 - List existing plugins in a Jenkins installation
+We are in step 3 - Read public repo and compare installed plugins

 You can contribute to the project.
 Follow the usual Issues/Pull Request mechanism